EPW80/Taskinator/README.md

 # Taskinator

-A simple app that can keep track of "to-do's" using html, javascript and css.
+Taskinator is a minimalist, user-friendly application built to help manage your daily tasks.
+With its easy-to-use interface, this app allows you to keep track of all your "to-do's" effortlessly.
+Powered by HTML, JavaScript, and CSS, Taskinator makes task management a breeze.

-## Built
+## Technologies used

-- html
+- HTML: Lays the foundation of the app by creating the essential structure.

-- javascript
+- JavaScript: Implements the core functionality, enabling the addition, removal, and management of tasks.

-- css
+- CSS: Enhances the user interface with attractive design and styling elements.

 ## Demo

 ![](./assets/images/demo.gif)

-## contributor
+## Contributor

 Erik Williams